 The service will be available over Verizon’s cellular network to 150 million U.S. residents, the company said.
 The V Cast service was launched last year with video and games offerings.
 At launch, several phones will be available that work with V Cast Music, including the LG Electronics Inc. VX8100 and the Samsung Electronics Co.
 Ltd. a950.

 The V Cast service, which runs on Verizon Wireless’s EV-DO (Evolution-Data Optimized) network, costs $15 per month.
 The EV-DO network offers average downstream speeds of 400K bps (bits per second) to 700K bps and is available in 180 U.S. metropolitan areas.
 Customers anywhere can subscribe to V Cast and use it while in EV-DO coverage areas, he said.
 V Cast Music will be available through Verizon Wireless stores and Circuit City stores, and online.

-will be online, but as this story was posted, that URL was not yet working.
+The music store will be online, but as this story was posted, that URL was not yet working.

 Also in his speech, Seidenberg is set to announce the expansion of Verizon’s Fios TV service, which runs over a network in which fiber-optic cable is connected directly to homes and businesses.
 Fios was first launched in Keller, Texas last year.
 Seidenberg will announce it is expanding to additional communities in Texas, according to a company press release.